Gr4hn/Rouge-Arcade/README.md

-# E-Arcade - Our own project
+# Rouge-Arcade - Our own project
 Our own little project, an arcade area written in C++.

 ## Description